liquidctl/liquidctl/docs/msi-mpg-coreliquid-guide.md

 # liquidctl set lcd screen disable
 ```

 Maximum length of the displayed banner mesages is 62 ASCII characters. hardware status display functionality is limited, as the displayed data must be communicated to the device.
-This functionality is implemented in the driver, but currently its usage is limited to yoda, which is gpu-unaware so the gpu_freq and gpu_usage parameters will not display correct information without custom update services.
+This functionality is implemented in the driver, but currently its usage is limited to [`yoda.py`](../extra/yoda.py), which is gpu-unaware so the gpu_freq and gpu_usage parameters will not display correct information without custom update services.

 | mode name | action | options |
 | --- | --- | --- |